 - The School has adopted the G-Suite Learning Platform which includes the facility to provide and assess work through the Google Classroom, deliver remote teaching through Google Meet and store and share resources through the Google Drive.
-In addition to this core suite, the School uses a number of applications in order to enhance core delivery e.g. the Atom Learning Platform, BOFA, Rockalingua, and My Maths. - During the Pandemic Saint Christina's was able to make full provision to the children which included: - a) Live teaching throughout most of the day and in most subjects with a view to simulating as close an experience as the children might experience if they had been in School. - b) The delivery of the full timetable to include an hour of English and Maths online teaching each day for KS1 and KS2. - c) The EYFS programme has included shorter lessons in smaller groups which has been successful for maintaining maximum engagement and an extensive programme of 1:1 / Small group teaching sessions. - d) End of day 'catch-up / tutorial time' to allow the children to talk more freely and minimise the disruption to their social. - e) In-class Teaching Assistant provision allowing for children to attend break-out sessions at need. - f) SEN provision with children identified as having need of this support.
+In addition to this core suite, the School uses a number of applications in order to enhance core delivery e.g. the Atom Learning Platform, Rockalingua, and My Maths. - Saint Christina's is well equipped and able to offer remote learning in exceptional circumstances (e.g. snow days). - The delivery of the full timetable to include an hour of English and Maths online teaching each day for KS1 and KS2.
+Whilst maintaining online provision over an extended period for EYFS children is problematic, the recent pandemic demonstrated that a tailored programme is possible too. - In-class Teaching Assistant provision allowing for children to attend break-out sessions at need. - SEND provision with children identified as having need of this support